In Harmony: Building a New Space for Music

 This innovative space will bless our community of performers on campus and throughout the region, equipping them to create excellent music and theatre for the church and world.
 By also providing an enhanced performance space for theatre productions, the facility will greatly advance the performing arts at Concordia.

-Music Center Dedication and Open House Weekend
+Borland Center for Music and Theatre Dedication and Open House

 Join Concordia University, Nebraska for a weekend of music and celebration as we dedicate the new Music Center on campus!